OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required!
-This example utilizes CSS variables for easy customization.
+No JavaScript is required.
+This utilizes a combination of CSS `clip-path`, `transform`, and `animation` to achieve the effect.
+We'll focus on a simple, visually appealing design, but the principles can be easily adapted for more complex variations.

-**Description of the Styling:**
+## Description of the Styling

-This technique leverages the `clip-path` property to create a circular segment representing the progress.
-We use a pseudo-element (`::before`) to create the circle, and a rotation transform to visually represent the progress percentage.
-CSS variables control the size, color, and progress percentage.
+This technique creates a circular progress bar by using a circle as a base and then "clipping" a portion of it away to reveal a background color, creating the progress effect.
+The `clip-path` property is crucial here.
+We'll use an animation to dynamically control the visible portion of the circle, simulating progress.
+The animation rotates the circle's clipping path, revealing more or less of the underlying color.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>